 Q 4: I use the Mozilla Browser 0.9.x., Netscape 6.x and https (secure http).
-When I try to open the Remote Console applet loading fails with Bad Magic Number Exception.
+When opening the Remote Console applet loading fails with Bad Magic Number Exception.

-A: This is a bug in some older versions of Mozilla.
+A: This is a bug in older versions of Mozilla.
 Don't use https, or upgrade your Browser.

-Q 5: The Remote Console window can't connect to IP Extender.
+Q 5: The Remote Console window can't connect to Smart 16 IP.